ALCO Century Series locomotives: C420

 The C420 was one of the first models launched, and was powered by a 2,000-horsepower, 12-cylinder, Model 251C engine.
 It was launched at the inaugural event for the Century series in 1963, and remained in production until 1968.
 A total of 131 units were built, including 22 passenger models for the Long Island Rail Road in 1963, supplemented in 1968 by an additional order of eight more with Alco's Hi-Ad trucks.

 C424

 The C424 was another of the initial models launched, and was powered by a 2,400-horsepower, 16-cylinder, Model 251B engine.
 It remained in production until 1967.
 A total of 190 units were built, although only 53 went to domestic customers; the remainder went to Mexican or Canadian customers.

 C628

-The C628 was intended as a replacement for the C624, announced at the Chicago launch event, but never produced due to being made rapidly obsolete by improvements in engine technology.
+The C628 was intended as a replacement for the C624.
+The latter was announced at the Chicago launch event, but never produced due to being made rapidly obsolete by improvements in engine technology.
 The C628 was powered by a 2,750-horsepower, 16-cylinder, Model 251C engine.
 It was launched in 1963, and remained in production until 1968.
 A total of 186 units were produced, including five exported to Hamersley Iron, Australia.